Last Updated on October 19, 2020You may have noticed that when you have a laptop computer on your lap, your legs can get very warm.

 What Causes Toasted Skin Syndrome?

 This heat is typically radiated out through the base of the laptop, and because air circulation under the device is restricted, heat can build up on the exterior of the laptop case.
-According to the researchers, even mild to moderate levels of heat (109.4 – 116.6°F) can burn the skin, but temperatures of 111.2°F can result in toasted skin syndrome.
+Because laptops have optical hard drives located on the left-hand side of the device, computer-induced burning to the skin typically occurs on the left leg.
+According to the researchers, even mild to moderate levels of heat (109.4 – 116.6°F) can burn the skin, but temperatures of 111.2°F and above can result in toasted skin syndrome.

 How to Prevent Toasted Skin Syndrome

 Although the chances of the condition developing into skin cancer are low, doctors recommend that patients with extensive skin damage should be closely monitored.
-To prevent toasted skin syndrome, they also suggest that it would be prudent to take preventative action by using a laptop heat shield to eliminate the heat source in the first place.
+To prevent toasted skin syndrome, it is suggested to limit using a laptop directly on the lap or to take preventative action by using a laptop heat shield to minimize contact to the heat source.